Chicago Construction Site Fall Accident Lawyer

-OSHA has released specific guidelines for the construction industry due to the high number of falls from height accidents in the construction sector.
+OSHA has released specific guidelines for construction companies due to the high number of falls from height accidents in the sector.

-Harnesses offer the best personal fall protection and are the safest fall arrest systems in use today.
-Businesses of all sizes use harnesses of one type or another to avoid risk.
+- Harnesses offer the best personal fall protection and are the safest fall arrest systems currently used.
+Businesses of all sizes must use harnesses of one type or another to work safely.
+Equipment such as harnesses also helps with positioning when working in a confined space.

-Fall safety gear is often successful in arresting the fall risk and ensuring that a falling person doesn't hit the ground.
-Equipment such as harnesses also helps in positioning when working in a confined space.
+- A personal fall arrest system or safety gear often successfully arrests the fall risk and ensures that a falling person doesn't hit the ground.

-Most common injuries after falling from a height include:
+Most common fall injuries include:

 - Broken bones